YoRyan/open-nec/Docs/for-players/amtrak-acela.md

 - The original New York-Philadelphia destination signs have been replaced with new signs that cover every station stop on the Acela's route from Washington to Boston.
     - In addition, you may hold the destination selector to the left or to the right to continuously scroll through destinations.
 - In addition to ATC and ACSES, an alerter has been installed.
 - Press Ctrl+D to disable and enable ATC, and Ctrl+F to disable and enable ACSES.
 Both systems are turned on by default.
+If both systems are turned off, the alerter is also turned off.

 ### Errata